imanoleguskiza/nems-dev/README.md

   contents of this folder get symlinked into the Drupal website at `sites/all/`.
 * Any contrib modules, themes, libraries and patches you use should be put in the make file `resources/site.make`.
 Whenever the site is built these will be downloaded and copied into the Drupal website.
+By default we provide an example file in `resources/site.make.example`.
+Feel free to copy or rename this file to `resources/site.make`.
+This make file will be included in `build-dev` and `build-dist` by default.
 * If you have any custom Composer dependencies, declare them in `resources/composer.json` and `resources/composer.lock`.
 * If you require custom build steps for your subsite, you are free to use the